caglanakpinar/tsad/README.md

     -   ***Anomaly Feature :*** In order to find the anomaly values, you have to specify which column we are investigating for. ***This is a mandatory field***.

-    -   ***Train :*** Choose the schedule time period for the training task.
+    -   ***Train :*** Choose the schedule time period for train task.
 The chosen period will be started depending on the time where it is assigned at **Train Job Dates - Start***.
 If **Train Job Dates - Start*** is not assigned, the job date will automatically assign as the current date and it can be started immediately.
 Parameter Tunning also runs when train task runs for the first time.

-    -   ***Prediction :*** As like Train Task, the Prediction task also is scheduled similar way.
-However, you have to assign ***Prediction Job Dates - Start *** while you are creating tasks.
+    -   ***Prediction :*** As like Train Task, Prediction task also be scheduled similar way.
+However, you have to assign ***Prediction Job Dates - Start *** while you are creating task.

     -   ***Parameter Tuning :*** Parameter Tuning also is able to be scheduled.
 However, the starting date is assigning related to ***Train Job Dates - Start***.
 Parameter tunning also runs when train task runs for the first time.